vijithassar/d3-textwrap/README.md

 <h5>MISCELLANEOUS USAGE NOTES</h5>

-Rectangular shapes only for now - no circles or wacky polygons at the moment.
+- Rectangular shapes only for now - no circles or wacky polygons at the moment.

+- The class "wrapped" is automatically added to the divs that are inserted into the foreignObject.
+In the future this might be configurable, but for now it's nice to avoid a litany of input arguments, and it's easy enough to change – just run <a href="https://github.com/mbostock/d3/wiki/Selections#wiki-classed">d3's .classed() method</a> and you can quickly change the class name to whatever else you might want.

-This plugin can't yet calculate for rounded corners as specified by rx and ry radius attributes on a rect element.
+- This plugin can't yet calculate for rounded corners as specified by rx and ry radius attributes on a rect element.
 You can still use this with rounded rect elements, but if you're not careful your text might bump into those corner boundaries.

-In many cases it might make sense to create a rect to use as your boundary definition, but then make it invisible through styling.
+- In many cases it might make sense to create a rect to use as your boundary definition, but then make it invisible through styling.
 This is an easy way to add padding and margins, for example, since strictly speaking the SVG specification doesn't support them because there's no box model or document flow.

 ```html
 <svg>